covidsimteam/prox-e/README.md

 ## sync.sh

-First thing you should do to use this repository is run the sync,sh script, if you have not done so recently.
-The `./sync.sh` script utilizes the sh scripts in `sh` folder to update all the current branches with the latest from develop.
+First thing you should do to use this repository is run the `sync.sh` script, if you have not done so recently.
+The `./sync.sh` script utilizes the shell scripts in `sh` folder to update all the current branches with the latest commits from develop.
 We run this script before and after creating new commits.
-We have the luxury to do this because we have sensisble, segregated branches including special segregated branches that show us overlaps between two branches.
+We have the luxury to do this because we have sensisble, segregated branching including specially segregated branches that show us any possible overlaps between two branches.

 ## build.sh

-First thing you should do after running ./sync.sh is run ./build.sh.
+First thing you should do after running `./sync.sh` is run `./build.sh`.
 It contains the necessary step to get your system ready to build and serve this project.

-To serve this project after running ./build.sh, run yarn start-cov-hub
+To serve this project after running `./build.sh`, run `yarn start-cov-hub`.

 ## sync.sh with a graph theoretic context